The next post I write for this blog will be the 100th.

 - Take a screenshot.
 When I first passed 1000 Twitter followers, on my first Twitter account, I took a screenshot and sent it to a few friends.

 - Write a blog post.
-My friend Kevin Eikenberry wrote this blog post when he passed the 500 post mark on his first blog, and this one when he passed 500 on his new blog.
-I wrote this blog post to mark my first 100 blog posts on my first blog.
+I wrote a blog post to mark my first 100 blog posts on my first blog.

 - Send a tweet.
 What better way to mark your 1000th tweet than tweet about it?